Guy Debord: After the Situationist International

-In 1972, Debord disbanded the Situationist International after its original members, including Asger Jorn and Raoul Vaneigem, quit or were expelled.
-(Vaneigem wrote a biting criticism of Debord and the International.)
+In 1972, Debord disbanded the Situationist International after its original members, including Asger Jorn and Raoul Vaneigem, quit or were expelled (Vaneigem wrote a biting criticism of Debord and the International).
 Debord then focused on filmmaking with financial backing from the movie mogul and publisher Gérard Lebovici (éditions Champ Libre), until Lebovici's mysterious death.
 Debord was suspected of Lebovici's murder.
 He had agreed to have his films released posthumously at the request of the American researcher Thomas Y. Levin.

 After dissolving the Situationist International, Debord spent his time reading, and occasionally writing, in relative isolation in a cottage at Champot with Alice Becker-Ho, his second wife.
 He continued to correspond on political and other issues, notably with Lebovici and the Italian situationist Gianfranco Sanguinetti.
 He focused on reading material relating to war strategies, e.g. Clausewitz and Sun Tzu, and he designed a war game with Alice Becker-Ho.

 Death

 Just before his death, Debord filmed (although did not release) the documentary Son art et son temps (His Art and His Times), an autobiography of sorts that focused primarily on social issues in Paris in the 1990s.
 It has been suggested that his dark depiction of this period was a suicide note of sorts.
 Both Debord's depression and alcohol consumption had become problematic, resulting in a form of polyneuritis.
 Perhaps to end the suffering caused by these conditions, Debord died by suicide on 30 November 1994, shooting himself through the heart.
 This was not the first time he attempted to end his life.

 Debord's suicide is as controversial as it is unclear.
 Some assert that it was a revolutionary act related to his career.
 Due to his involvement with the radical Situationist International (SI), as well as his sadness at 'the society as a spectacle' being considered a cliché in later life, many think that Debord felt hopeless about the very society he was trying to shed light on.
 Debord was said to be "victim of the Spectacle he fought".
-Among the many commentaries on Debord's demise, one scholar noted: "Guy Debord did not kill himself.
+Among the many commentaries on Debord's demise, Edward A. Shanken noted: "Guy Debord did not kill himself.
 He was murdered by the thoughtlessness and selfishness of so-called scholars (primarily trendy lit-criters) who colonized his brilliant ideas and transformed his radical politics into an academic status symbol not worth the pulp it's printed on..."